DavidBetteridge/DavidBetteridge.github.io/source_files/about.md

 ### Contact me

-If you wish to contact me then I'm @da_betteridge on Twitter,  or come and find me at the Code-and-Coffee meetup in York each Monday and Wednesday morning.
+If you wish to contact me then I'm [@da_betteridge](https://twitter.com/da_betteridge) on Twitter, [dbetteridge](https://www.linkedin.com/in/dbetteridge/) in Linkedin or come and find me at the [Code-and-Coffee](https://www.meetup.com/yorkdevelopers/) meetup in York each Wednesday morning.